 Enjoy this sleep meditation, guided by Michael W. Taft

 Play this audio when you want to go to sleep.
 It’s a 34 minute long free guided meditation for deep sleep that will allow you to drift off and enjoy your rest.
-It is peaceful and soft, so if you go to sleep quickly, the sleep meditation guidance will not wake you back up.
+It is peaceful and soft, so if you go to sleep quickly, the guided meditation will not wake you back up.
 There are no bells at the end, so you will not be jarred back awake.
-Instead, it will help you go even deeper into restful, regenerative sleep.
+Instead, it will allow you go even deeper into restful, regenerative sleep.
 For some people, it may help to use the sleep timer on your device to turn off the meditation even sooner (At least 15 minutes is recommended.)

-If your mind is racing, trying to struggle with thinking is probably the worst way to go to sleep.
+If your mind is racing, trying to struggle with your thinking is probably the worst way to go to sleep.
 Instead, you want to focus on relaxed body sensations with a mindfulness meditation like this.
 Notice any gentle, open, peaceful, easy sensations that are already there, as well as relaxing more areas of your body.
 Paying attention to bodily relaxation will tend to reduce the number of racing thoughts, as well as guide you into an effortless and deep sleep.

 “Sleep is the best meditation.” ~ H. H. the Dalai Lama